Can I sue for lost wages following a personal injury? Absolutely, and you’re likely owed even more than that.

 In every personal injury case, the victim’s damages must be thoroughly assessed and quantified.
 There are three basic types of damages: economic damages, general damages, and punitive damages.

 - Economic damages are generally the most-identifiable and easiest-to-quantify losses.
-They include thing such as loss of property, medical expenses, and lost wages/income.
-In the most catastrophic of cases, victims may even be owed compensation for wages they were likely to have earned up to the age of retirement.
+They include thing such as lost wages/income, loss of property, and medical expenses.
+In the most catastrophic of cases, victims who are unable to return to work may even be owed compensation for wages they were likely to have earned up to the age of retirement.

 - General Damages include things such as pain and suffering, loss of companionship, and emotional distress.
 While clearly important, these types of damages are often tough to quantify in terms of monetary value.